-- 1 tbsp extra virgin olive oil
+- 1 tbsp (15 mL) good olive oil

-- Preheat oven to 400 degrees F.
+- Preheat your oven to 400 degrees F (200 degrees C).

-- Cut head of garlic in half, width-wise, then place both halves on a sheet of aluminum foil big enough to wrap around the garlic head.
-Drizzle oil over the cut sides of the garlic halves, then replace the top half onto the bottom half and wrap the aluminum around the garlic to cover it completely.
+- Drizzle the olive oil over the cut sides of the garlic halves and on top of the skin, then replace the top half onto the bottom half and wrap the aluminum around the garlic to cover it completely.